|

 remains the true legend of a man who for some brief period burnished the

+theatre's reputation with the dazzle of his rhetoric.
 'I love him.' he wrote of Max Miller, 'because he embodied a kind of theatre

 I admire most.
 "Mary from the Dairy" was an overture to the danger that [Max]